JeremyTallant/python-challenge/README.md

 ![Screen Shot 2022-10-12 at 3 50 16 PM (2)](https://user-images.githubusercontent.com/112406455/195445475-26190ad1-11e2-4c05-a81e-d58cef024f15.png)

-Intructions on how to run the code properly.
+Intructions on how to run the code properly:

 - First you will need to download the repository onto your computer.